 Study of the fundamental concepts of electrical circuits relevant to the use and design of biomedical instruments and devices currently used for patient care using several examples.
 Prerequisites: EE98 (with C or better).
 Lecture.
 3 units.

 EE129.
 Introduction to Integrated Circuits Processing and Design Syllabus [PDF]

 Basic processes involved in fabrication of integrated circuits; material preparation; oxidation; diffusion; photolithographic and chemical processes; photo resist; thin-film evaporation.
 Layout of transistors and passive devices; evaluation of device parameters.
 Prerequisites: MatE25 or MatE153.
 Corequisites: EE128 Lecture 2 hours, laboratory 3 hours.
 3 units.

 EE130.
 Electromechanics Syllabus [PDF]

 Magnetic circuits, force calculations, transformers, voice-coil motors, D.C. motors and generators, step motors and brushless D.C. motors.
-Prerequisites: Submission of major form, EE110, EE140.
+Prerequisites: EE110 and EE112 (with grade of C or better).
 3 units.

 EE134.
 Power Systems Syllabus [PDF]

 Introduction of basic concepts in power systems including: complex power, power factor correction, power flow analysis, steady state and transient stability, and fault analysis and theory of operation and modeling of common components in power system such as transformers, transmission lines, and synchronous generators.
-Prerequisites: EE110, EE140 with C or better.
+Prerequisites: EE110 and EE 112( with C or better).
 Lecture 3 hours.
 3 units.